inossidabile/grunt-ftpush/README.md

   * If there are two users that deploy (or you use multiple machines), it will increment _all_ local changes.
 It can be considered safe but you might end up uploading a bit more.
   * To make it reupload from the scratch, delete files located at `.grunt/ftpush/*`.

+## ATTENTION

+This plugin is based on `jsftp` which may sometimes be pretty unstable.
+I will try hard to help you but its behavior may differ depending on the FTP server you connect to and I can't test them all.

+**Please consider the constant usage of `--simple` mode before raising an issue.**

+In this mode ftpush won't delete any excessive files on the server.
+It won't even try to list what's on the server.
+Instead it will just make incremental upload of files that actually changed (which is probably the main thing you want).

+If it works for you – add `simple: true` to your config and that's it!

 ## Getting Started
 This plugin requires Grunt `~0.4.0`